Emergency grants, loans and money help

 repairs or security improvements to your home

-DWP advances and loans can cause money problems because your benefits payment will be lower until the loan is repaid.
+DWP advances can cause money problems because your benefits payment will be lower until the loan is repaid.

 Credit union loans